 • 2019 Rocket 3

-• 2019+ Scrambler 1200 XE (not the XC, nor the Street Scrambler, and no other 1200-class models)
+• 2019+ Scrambler 1200 XE (not the 2019-2023 XC, nor the Street Scrambler, and no other 1200-class models)

 • 2020+ Triumph Tiger 900 Rally, Rally Pro, GT and GT Pro (the mid- and top-tier end of the Tiger 900 range)

 • 2023+ Triumph Street Triple R, RS, and Moto2TM.
 A middleweight street bike with an IMU is pretty cool.
-See the Triumph Street Triple buyers guide to see how features have been added along the years.
+See the Triumph Street Triple buyers guide to see how features have been added over the years.

-Yamaha motorcycles with a 6-Axis IMU
+Yamaha Motorcycles with a 6-axis IMU

 Yamaha 2016 anniversary edition with cornering ABS standard